Hero Background

 The technology landscape is fragmented by phase.
 Each stage of a building’s life has its own systems, its own standards and its own data formats.
 None of them were designed to interoperate across the lifecycle.

-The transition everyone talks about is construction to operations: the moment a building is handed over and project information should become operational intelligence.
-But the reality for most projects is not a structured information model arriving ready for use.
+The transition everyone talks about is construction to operations.
+The moment a building is handed over and project information should become operational intelligence.
+The reality for most projects is not a structured information model arriving ready for use.
 It is the minimum the contractor can pull together to be contractually compliant, often against generic requirements that nobody specified with operational use in mind.
-That gap is real, but it is a one-off event.
+That gap is real.
+But it is a one-off event.

 And critically, there has been no named discipline for the problem.
-Without a recognised practice discipline for sustaining trusted asset information across every transition and connecting it to the decisions it exists to serve, the problem has no home.
-It falls between disciplines: too operational for the construction technologists, too technical for the facilities managers, too niche for the enterprise software vendors.
-Every organisation is left to work it out alone, with no shared vocabulary, no coherent maturity benchmarks and no market pressure to adopt a coherent approach.
+Without a recognised practice for sustaining trusted asset information across every transition, and connecting it to the decisions it exists to serve, the problem has no home.
+It falls between disciplines.
+Too operational for the construction technologists.
+Too technical for the facilities managers.
+Too niche for the enterprise software vendors.
+Every organisation is left to work it out alone, with no shared vocabulary, no maturity benchmarks and no market pressure to adopt a coherent approach.

 What we mean by Asset Intelligence

-At Glider, this is the conclusion we have reached after years working across the building lifecycle, from construction delivery through decades of operation.
+At Glider, this is the conclusion we have reached after years of working across the full lifecycle, from construction delivery through decades of operation.
 The problem is not a lack of data.
 It is the absence of a discipline.

 We call it Asset Intelligence.